What is a leasehold?

 You'll need to download and complete the relevant form to your dispute, complete it and send it to the address on the form.

 The cost will depend on what you're disputing and will be printed on the form.
 However, it'll typically cost £100 to make an appeal to tribunal.
 If and when you receive notification of a hearing date you'll be required to pay a further £200.
 So you'll be paying at least £300.

 If you have little income, savings, or are on some benefits, you may be able to get help with paying these fees.
 See Getting Help with Court Fees for more.

 If you've asked (or been told) that it'll be a 'paper decision', you won't have a hearing.

 Instead, you'll receive your decision within about six weeks of the tribunal looking at your application.

 If you've asked for an 'oral decision' then you'll have to attend a hearing.
 This is public and you'll have to present your case (you can have a representative if you wish, eg, a family member, friend or even a lawyer).

 You'll also be asked questions and the tribunal will then make its decision.
 You'll receive the outcome of this within six weeks.

-This is your opportunity to send further relevant documentation to the FTT or make another relevant person available at the hearing.
+This is your opportunity to send further relevant documentation to the FTT or make another representative available at the next hearing.

 You can search legislation and previous decisions for help making your own case as well as deciding whether or not you want to take your case to tribunal.